phillc73/abettor/README.md

 ### Required Packages

-Only three additional R packages are required.
+Only two additional R packages are required.

 ```r
 # Requires a minimum of version 1.7.2